Bridging the $\mu$Hz gap in the gravitational-wave landscape with binary resonance

-In the absence of perturbations, a Newtonian binary system traverses a fixed elliptical orbit, as determined by Kepler's laws.
-This ellipse is described in terms of six orbital elements, some of which are illustrated in figure~\ref{fig:orbital-elements}:\footnote{ Alternative sets of orbital elements are possible.
-For example, the semi-major axis $a=(GM)^{1/3}(P/2\uppi)^{2/3}$ is often used instead of the period (where $M$ is the total mass of the binary).} \begin{itemize} \item $P$, the orbital period (i.e. the time interval associated with one complete orbit); \item $e$, the eccentricity of the ellipse; \item $I$, the inclination of the orbital plane with respect to some fixed reference plane; \item $\asc$, the longitude of ascending node, which specifies the line where the orbital plane intersects the reference plane; \item $\omega$, the argument of pericentre, which specifies the orientation of the ellipse within the orbital plane; \item $\varepsilon$, the mean anomaly at epoch, which specifies the orbital phase at a given point in time. \end{itemize}

-If perturbed, for example by the passage of a GW, the binary will deviate from its initial Keplerian ellipse, causing its orbital elements to vary.
-We thus treat these six parameters as functions of time, called the \emph{osculating} orbital elements.\cite{Murray:2000ssd,Blas:2021mpc}
+\emph{Theoretical background.}---In the absence of perturbations, a Newtonian binary system traverses a fixed elliptical orbit, as determined by Kepler's laws.
+This ellipse is described in terms of six orbital elements: $P$, the orbital period; $e$, the eccentricity; $I$, the inclination; $\asc$, the longitude of ascending node; $\omega$, the argument of pericentre; and $\varepsilon$, the mean anomaly at epoch.
+If perturbed, for example by the passage of a GW, the binary will deviate from its Keplerian ellipse, causing its orbital elements to vary.
+We thus treat these six parameters as functions of time, called the \emph{osculating} orbital elements~\cite{Murray:2000ssd,Blas:2021mpc}.

-The SGWB is the most natural target of binary resonance searches, being persistent (rather than transient) and broadband (rather than narrowband).\footnote{ In principle, one could also use binary resonance to search for narrowband GW sources; examples of these include asymmetric spinning neutron stars\cite{Regimbau:2011rp}, extreme mass-ratio inspirals\cite{Babak:2017tow}, and ultralight bosonic condensates around individual black holes,\cite{Brito:2017wnc} all of which are essentially monochromatic.
-However, these searches would only be sensitive to the small subset of such systems that happen by chance to emit GWs at frequencies very close to the discrete harmonic frequencies of the binary.
-This issue disappears when searching for a broadband signal like the SGWB, as this is guaranteed to overlap with the binary's sensitive frequencies.} The SGWB is also a highly interesting target, as it encodes the GW emission from a broad range of sources throughout cosmic history.
+The SGWB is the most natural target of binary resonance searches, being persistent (rather than transient) and broadband (rather than narrowband).
+The SGWB is also a highly interesting target, as it encodes the GW emission from a broad range of sources throughout cosmic history.